Bailgun

 First, I want to have my artworks displayed in galleries, and to be recognized as the up'n coming new talent in the illustration world.
 Spread my talent with me opening a school of art not only for the gifted, for all.

-nd your time when you don't work?
+How do you typically spend your time when you don't work?

 I spend my time in my room – doodling on my moleskine, photoshop-ing, working on my next painting.
 I go to art class every Saturday learning acrylics painting.
 I hang out with my girlfriends.